contexthub/contexthub.github.io/docs/dev-portal/context-rules/beacon/index.md

 ### Deleting

 Deleting a beacon only requires passing the id to the `beacon` object.
-The beacon is then deleted from ContextHub.
+The beacon is deleted from ContextHub, then triggers pushes to devices interested in beacon deletions with those specific tags.

 {% gist CHLibrarian/6bb47bccf63793f6864c %}
 <br />